jimford91/Motorola/README.md

 inline where needed and javadoccing on methods.

 After doing some reading while trying to fix tests, I came upon the FileLock functionality within the NIO library within Java.
-Locking at the file level with the access to the file would be better than locking within the java code instead how I implemented it.
+Locking at the file level with the access to the file would be better than locking within the java code instead how I implemented it .

+Also, having the OpenAI secret read in from an external key-store would be the way to do it, instead of pushing it.